Karl Dönitz: Interwar period

-Dönitz opposed Raeder's views that surface ships should be given priority in the Kriegsmarine during the war, but in 1935 Dönitz doubted U-boat suitability in a naval trade war on account of their slow speed.
+Dönitz opposed Erich Raeder's views that surface ships should be given priority in the Kriegsmarine during the war, but in 1935 Dönitz doubted U-boat suitability in a naval trade war on account of their slow speed.
 This phenomenal contrast with Dönitz's wartime policy is explained in the 1935 Anglo-German Naval Agreement.
 The accord was viewed by the navy with optimism, Dönitz included.
 He remarked, "Britain, in the circumstances, could not possibly be included in the number of potential enemies."
 The statement, made after June 1935, was uttered at a time when the naval staff were sure France and the Soviet Union were likely to be Germany's only enemies.
 Dönitz's statement was partially correct.
-Britain was not foreseen as an immediate enemy, but the navy still held onto a cadre of imperial officers, which along with its Nazi-instigated intake, understood war would be certain in the distant future, perhaps not until the mid-1940s.
+Britain was not foreseen as an immediate enemy, but the navy still held onto a cadre of imperial officers, which, along with its Nazi-instigated intake, understood war would be certain in the distant future, perhaps not until the mid-1940s.

 Dönitz came to recognise the need for more of these vessels.
-Only 26 were in commission or under construction that summer.
+Only 26 were in commission or under construction in the summer of 1935.
 In the time before his command of submarines, he perfected the group tactics that first appealed to him in 1917.
-At this time Dönitz first expressed his procurement policies.
-His preference for the submarine fleet was in the production of large numbers of small craft.
-In contrast to other warships, the fighting power of the U-boat, in his opinion, was not dependent on its size as the torpedo, not the gun, was the machine's main weapon.
+At this time, Dönitz first expressed his procurement policies.
+His preference for the submarine fleet was for the production of large numbers of small craft.
+In contrast to other warships, the fighting power of the U-boat, in his opinion, was not dependent on its size, as the torpedo, not the gun, was the machine's main weapon.
 Dönitz had a tendency to be critical of larger submarines and listed a number of disadvantages in their production, operation and tactical use.
 Dönitz recommended the Type VII submarine as the ideal submarine.
-The boat was reliable and had a range of 6,200 nmi.
+The boat was reliable and had a range of 6200 nmi.
 Modifications lengthened this to 8700 nmi.